Frequently Asked Questions

 We want to include everyone, but unfortunately, due to space limitations and dirt road access to the festival grounds, we cannot accommodate bigger RVs, full-sized skoolies, or trailers.
 Your entire footprint must be shorter than 28 feet.
 We are truly sorry about this and cannot make exceptions.
 With that said, you’re more than welcome to come and pitch a tent, and in that case, we’d love have you!

 What would a van festival be without our canine copilots?
 Friendly dogs (and cats) are welcome at the event.
 We just have a few rules that are all based on common sense.

 - Bring your own bags and pick up after your pets!
 No exceptions!

 - Keep your dog under your control (voice or leash) at all times.
 This includes at all events and in the vendor areas, and ALWAYS be respectful of your neighbors.
 Use common sense and remember that some on-leash dogs get defensive with other dogs that are off-leash.

 - Be mindful that Idaho summers can be hot.

 - If your pet causes any issues with other animals or people, you will be asked to remove them from the event.
 If you don’t think your pet can get along with others, please leave them at home.
 There are also pet boarding options and dog sitters available in McCall.

 Absolutely.
-The entire event is BYOB, and we will NOT be selling beer or other alcohol.
-So, we encourage you to stock your fridge with food and drinks before the weekend.
-We will also have a couple of tasty food trucks and a local coffee stand on site to fuel you after that bike ride or in between workshops.
+With that said, we will have a number of local food and coffee trucks on site to fuel you after that bike ride or in between workshops.
 Due to fire hazards, only gas stoves are permitted.
 No charcoal or campfires at campsites are allowed.